This article was originally published by CEOWorld Magazine.

 - Manage talent effectively

 Placing people in positions with a “sink or swim” mentality can have dire consequences.
-Proactively managing your employees allows you to find strengths and weaknesses and drive opportunities for success.
+Proactively managing your employees allows you to find strengths and weaknesses and drive opportunities for growth.
 Your staff is a commodity.
 Find ways to build on your investment in them by offering them ways to advance their skills and knowledge.

 - Create goals